iqual-ch/iq_multidomain_extensions/README.md

 IMPORTANT NOTES
 - Make sure that the pattern ids and template names have to be identical (Pay attention to - and _)

+## Upgrade from 2.x
+With Drupal 10, domain_site_settings and domain_theme_switch are deprecated and are replaced by domain_config.
+This causes breaking changes.
+- Upgrade to 2.9.y and run update hooks.
+This will convert favicons and robotstxt settings to use domain_config.
+- Recreate theme selection per domain at /admin/appearance if iq_multidomain_domain_theme_switch was used before.
+- Deinstall domain_site_settings and domain_theme_switch
+- Upgrade to 3.x

 ### Theme per domain
 Install the iq_multidomain_domain_theme_switch submodule: